falkr/ttm4175/pages/networking-2-2020.md

 :steps:
 1. Download [this zip file](material/lab2-docker.zip) with a basic container configuration.
-2. Unzip the downloaded file and navigate to folder './lab2/webserver/'.
+2. `unzip` the downloaded file and navigate to the folder './lab2/webserver/'.
 3. Inside this folder you will fine a simple 'Dockerfile' with comments created by two KOMTEK colleagues.
 Read through the file and comments to see how it works.
 4. Now you can build your own image based on this 'Dockerfile' with the command: